 It’s odd, because they actually have a lot in common, but no matter how my daughter played it, this other girl was not a fan.

-Sometimes it’s hard to accept not being liked.
+But even for this mom who is well past her teen years, sometimes it’s hard to accept not being liked.

 I have some experience with this phenomenon.
 I know it’s shocking, but there are people that don’t like me (said with huge sarcasm.)
-They find me pushy or stuffy or awkward or too much..
+They find me pushy or stuffy or awkward or too much.